navin-moorthy/navin-moorthy.github.io/content/blog/today-i-learned/index.md

 description: Round 2 of 100 Days of Code
 ---

+# 25.Understand Styled Components and Tailwind CSS

+## Day 25: July 17, 2019 - Wednesday

+**Project:** Understand Styled Components and Tailwind CSS

+**Brief Description:**

+- Today was completely on using Tailwind with Styled Components.
+- Read the documentation of both in their sites.
+- Tried out some code snippets to understand them better.

+---

 # 24.Understand Reboot, reset & remedy CSS

 ## Day 24: July 16, 2019 - Tuesday